lekoala/silverstripe-cms-actions/README.md

 ## Todo

-- Explore pages or siteconfig support
 -   Mobile ui for utils
 -   Svg icons?

 ## Sponsored by